 Making Windscreen Repairs Easier

-Some car insurance companies (like us) cover windscreen repair as part of the comprehensive car insurance policy.
+Some car insurance providers (like us) cover windscreen repair as part of the comprehensive car insurance policy.
 If the windscreen is damaged in an incident that we cover and is repaired rather than replaced you usually won’t have to pay an excess and there will be no effect to your premium.

 If the windscreen cannot be repaired and needs to be replaced, your excesses apply.